-During the nine months ended September 30, 2023, the Company completed one acquisition.
-For this acquisition, substantially all of the fair value was concentrated in a single identifiable asset or group of similar identifiable assets and, therefore, the acquisition represented an asset acquisition.
+During the year ended December 31, 2023 the Company completed one acquisition.
+For this acquisition, substantially all of the fair value was concentrated in a single identifiable asset or group of similar identifiable assets and, therefore, the this acquisition represented represents an asset acquisition.
 Accordingly, transaction costs for this acquisition were capitalized.

-During the nine months ended September 30, 2023, the Company completed three dispositions.
-In March 2023, the Company sold a medical office building located in Jacksonville, Florida receiving gross proceeds of \$4.4 million, resulting in a gain of \$ 0.5 million.
-In June 2023 the Company sold a portfolio of four medical office buildings located in Oklahoma City, Oklahoma receiving gross proceeds of \$66.0 million, resulting in a gain of \$ 12.8 million.
-In August 2023, the Company sold a medical office building located in North Charleston, South Carolina receiving gross proceeds of \$10.1 million, resulting in a gain of \$ 2.3 million.
+During the nine months year ended September 30, 2023 December 31, 2023, the Company completed three dispositions.
+In March 2023, the Company sold a medical office building located in Jacksonville, Florida receiving gross proceeds of \$4.4 million, resulting in a gain of \$0.5 million.
+In June 2023, the Company sold a portfolio of four medical office buildings located in Oklahoma City, Oklahoma receiving gross proceeds of \$66.0 million, resulting in a gain of \$12.8 million.
+In August 2023, the Company sold a medical office building located in North Charleston, South Carolina receiving gross proceeds of \$10.1 million, resulting in a gain of \$2.3 million.